rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 =======================================================

-Summary paragraph.
-We will not use Metasploit for Netmon, but there are two different techniques to show for manual exploitation.
+Netmon provides a common Windows attack surface with a few well-known ports open.
+We will not use Metasploit for this one.
+Instead we discover a web application vulnerable to a remote authenticated command injection that requires us to first find valid credentials.
+After retrieving credentials, we execute two different methods to exploit the application: one via a python script which creates a new user account in the machine's Administrators group, and the other a manual reverse shell using powershell.
+The vulnerable application runs as NT/Authority System so in both cases we obtain system level privileges with our initial shell.

 -1- nmap

 -2- ftp

--3- Web Browser Developer Tools (or Burp Suite) for cookie extraction
+-3- firefox browser developer tools for cookie extraction (can also use burp suite's intercept proxy)

--4- Bash script for exploit (46257.sh)
+-4- bash script for exploit (46257.sh)

--5-
+-5- psexec.py

--6-
+-6- powershell

--7-

 <p>&nbsp;</p>
 =======================================================